bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

         subtitle: >-
           And process data right next to your users to deliver snappy performance
-        content: >-
+        content: >
           Above enables computing near users anywhere without deploying databases, app servers or writing code.
 Our network allows you to put a full or mini-backend anywhere in the world while Active Data Management technology syncs only field-level changes across regions, ensuring snappy solution-wide response.

           Above couples this network with [powerful computing options](/faq) to assure high levels of performance to local users regardless of data types, speeds and sizes.
 And because Above is no code, shipping new features out the door is both fast and easy.

+          *   Build powerful, multidata backends quickly without coding

+          *   Manage data anywhere to comply with GDPR and other privacy regulations

+          *   Ensure your users get fast data interactions with edge compute
         image: images/distributed-backend-cloud.png
         media_position: right
         media_width: fifty